Online Counselling and Psychotherapy

 I practice from a humanistic integrative approach which means that I use theories and techniques from various psychotherapeutic perspectives.
 I also use a relational analytic approach which uses the relationship between therapist and client to explore and deepen the work.
 I have developed this way of working based on my own values, but more importantly so as to be able to work in the way that best suits your needs.
 Above all, it is the therapeutic relationship that I believe to be the most important aspect in healing and development.
 I use techniques that include Gestalt, Person-Centred, Psychodynamic, Transactional Analysis and Cognitive Behavioural Therapy (CBT).

-While the Covid-19 crisis has forced us to pause our face-to-face work and move to online media, there are many reasons why online therapy may be suitable for you at any time.
+There are many reasons why online therapy may be suitable for you at any time.

 - For practical reasons, such as your inability to travel due to time or distance constraints.

 - When travelling outside your home may be difficult for you due to physical illness or disability.

 - Sometimes feelings of anxiety or depression can be so overwhelming that it is difficult to leave our homes.

 - Or we can feel shame or embarrassment, and find that meeting our therapist via video, phone, email or text, is much easier for us than meeting face to face.

 If you are considering working online with a therapist, it is important to make sure they are trained and qualified to work in this way.
 While online therapy has many similarities with face-to-face therapy, it is not the same, and while it can have many benefits, there are also some areas of caution to be aware of.
 I am specially qualified as a Certified Cyber Therapist, having trained at the Online Therapy Institute, and as such have particular knowledge and skills in working in this area.